edtr-io/edtr-io/README.md

 Edtr.io is backed by Open Education heavyweights: serlo.org and the HPI Schul-Cloud, and supported by Splish.

-It has been born from the needs of the learning platform [serlo.org](https://serlo.org/) and builds on the original work of Serlo’s co-founder und CTO [Aeneas Rekkas](https://github.com/aeneasr).
+It has been born from the needs of the learning platform [serlo.org](https://serlo.org/) and builds on the original work of Serlo’s co-founder and CTO [Aeneas Rekkas](https://github.com/aeneasr).
 Serlo.org is inspired by Wikipedia and already provides thousands of articles, videos and exercises for one million German students every month.
 Serlo.org is growing steadily.
 In 2018, the platform went international.

 In 2019, Serlo partnered with the German [Schul-Cloud](https://hpi.de/en/open-campus/hpi-initiatives/schul-cloud.html), started by the Hasso Plattner Institute (HPI) in cooperation with MINT-EC, and funded by the Federal Ministry for Education and Research.
 The HPI Schul-Cloud aims to provide low-threshold access to digital educational content to schools nationwide.